thesp0nge/armoredcode.github.io/_posts/2013-07-27-how-to-quote-a-code-review.markdown

 In their best seller [http://37signals.com/rework]("Rework"), guys from 37signals do have strong opinion about plans and project timing.

-{% blockquote Rework, Jason Fried & David Heinemeier Hansson %}
-Unless you’re a fortune-teller, long-term business planning is a fantasy.
-There are just too many factors that are out of your hands: market conditions, competitors, customers, the economy, etc. Writing a plan makes you feel in control of things you can’t actually control.
+> Unless you’re a fortune-teller, long-term business planning is a fantasy.
+There
+> are just too many factors that are out of your hands: market conditions,
-{% endblockquote %}
+> competitors, customers, the economy, etc. Writing a plan makes you feel in
+> control of things you can’t actually control.

 Of course you need to have your project well organized with a sequence of actions you have to deal with but you need also a lot of information to make